cmry/cmry.github.io/pages/work.md

 * Presented 'Attribute Obfuscation with Gradient Reversal' at [CLIN 28](http://clin28.cls.ru.nl/).

-* Taught the Spring semester of [Data Mining for Business and Governance](https://mystudy.uvt.nl/it10.vakzicht?taal=e&pfac=FGW&vakcode=880022).
+* Taught the Spring semester of Data Mining for Business and Governance ([880022](https://catalogus.tilburguniversity.edu/osiris_student_tiuprd/OnderwijsCatalogusZoekCursus.do)).

 ### 2017